For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Sometime in the late 16th century to early 17th century, archery was swapped out for the rise in firearms across the globe.

 In Ireland, Geoffrey Keating was alive between 1569 and 1644, and recalls archery as being a normally practiced art that was “Down to a recent period within our own memory.”
-It was about to be kaput.

-Then, we saw a resurgence in 1966.
-Yes, as recent as 1966, when Holless Wilbur Allen, a Missouri resident, created the compound bow and revitalized the interest in archery.
+Yes, as recent as 1966, when Holless Wilbur Allen, a Missouri resident on private land, created the compound bow and revitalized the interest in archery.

 Nowadays, even in nations like South Korea (where they are the most dominant archers in the world), they use compound bows in primary school and in practice.